pmcrosta/datascience-r/README.md

 Docker files for data science with R

 This repo contains a Dockerfile for building a container with RStudio and some often-used packages.
 The container is based on the rocker/verse Docker container.
 The build procedure below assumes a docker client is installed locally.
-The GCP piece assumes there is a GCP project set up (e.g. pmcrosta-datascience).
+The GCP piece assumes there is a GCP project set up (e.g. `$GCP_PROJECT`).

 # Building the image